shaileshlal/LectML/README.md

 # Notebooks for Machine Learning Lectures
-These are some notebooks to accompany the lectures on machine learning given at the String Theory group of ICTS-TIFR and the Dept of Physics, IIT Kanpur.
+These are some notebooks to accompany my lectures on machine learning given at the String Theory group of ICTS-TIFR and the Dept of Physics, IIT Kanpur.
 The topics covered are: